-Nuts and seeds, particularly hemp, flax, and chia seeds, are rich in fiber and antioxidants, which help promote optimal digestion and move food through the body faster, which aids in toxin removal.
-Nuts are great, too; particularly walnuts, which are a great source of plant-based omega-3 fats, which reduce inflammation and may boost learning, memory, and overall brain function.
+Nuts and seeds, particularly hemp, flax, and chia, are rich in fiber and antioxidants that promote optimal digestion and move food through the body faster, which therefore aids in toxin removal.
+Nuts are great, too, particularly walnuts, which have high amounts of plant-based omega-3 fats.
+These fats help reduce inflammation and can boost learning, memory8, and overall brain function.

-The bottom line: Detoxes can be a healthy way to hit the reset button.
+Bottom line: Detoxes (done right) can be a healthy way to support your body.